The Admission Interview

 An excellent start would be to investigate the profession of Pharmacy.
 Although it is not a specific admission requirement, if you have direct related work or volunteer experience you may be better prepared for your interview.
 If you cannot gain direct experience, you could explore other options (such as speaking with pharmacists in different practices, reading about the profession, etc.).
 Although there is no "magic" formula, you want to present yourself as a mature, responsible individual who is not only motivated toward a career in Pharmacy, but who displays attributes important to being a successful professional.

-To prepare for this type of interview, it is helpful to think about situations you have encountered in the past so you have some experiences to draw upon to respond to the interviewer's questions.
+To prepare for this type of interview, it is helpful to think about past situations/experiences so you can draw upon them more quickly when answering the interviewer's questions.

-The Department of Career Development & Experiential Learning on the 4th floor in the University Centre can assist you with preparation for your interview.
-You can find out how to book an appointment by going to: http://www.mun.ca/cdel/career_students/interview.php
+The Department of Career Development & Learning in the University Centre, MUN main campus can help you prepare for your interview.
+To book an appointment go to: